MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Usernames/index4.md

 ## Top level design (Pseudocode)

 ```
-1. Read the student data from a csv file    OUT: student(firstName, lastName, insuranceNo)
+1. Read the student data from a csv file    OUT: students(firstName, lastName, insuranceNo)

-2. Create the usernames                     IN: student(firstName, lastName, insuranceNo)
+2. Create the usernames                     IN: students(firstName, lastName, insuranceNo)
                                             OUT: usernames()

 3. Write the usernames to a text file       IN: usernames()